zryska/Edge-Data-Store-Docs/Beta2/SDS/Searching.md

 | ExtrapolationMode | No         |
 | Properties        | Yes, with limitations |

-As previously mentioned, searching for types is also possible using the REST API and specifying the optional `query` parameter, as shown here:
+Searching for types is also possible using the REST API and specifying the optional `query` parameter, as shown here:

 ```text
 GET api/v1/Tenants/default/Namespaces/{namespaceId}/Types?query={query}&skip={skip}&count={count}
 ```

 The Type fields valid for search are identified in the fields table located on the [Types](xref:sdsTypes) page.
 The Properties field is identified as being searchable but with limitations: Each SdsTypeProperty of a given SdsType has its Name and Id included in the Properties field.
-This includes nested
-SdsTypes of the given SdsType.
+This includes nested SdsTypes of the given SdsType.
 Therefore, the searching of Properties will distinguish SdsTypes by their respective lists of relevant SdsTypeProperty Ids and Names.

 Searching for Stream Views
 =====================

 Similarly, the search functionality for stream views is also exposed through REST API.
 The query syntax and the request parameters are the same.
-The only difference is the resource you're searching on, and you can match on different properties for stream views than for streams and types.
+The only difference is the resource you are searching on.
+You can match on different properties for stream views than for streams and types.
 The searchable properties are below.
-See [Stream Views](xref:sdsStreamViews) for more information.
+For more information, see [Stream Views](xref:sdsStreamViews).

 | Property     | Searchable |
 |--------------|------------|